tawilkinson/docs/users/getting-started.md

 ## How to use this bot

-This bot tracks your carboo footprint and dispalys a leaderboard of carbon footprints.
-This is done by first establishing your static Carbon Footprint(Yearly) and your Varibale footprint(Daily).
-These are then added up other the year which will give us your yearly footprint.
+This bot tracks your carbon footprint and dispalys a leaderboard of carbon footprints.
+This is done by first establishing your static Carbon Footprint(Yearly) and your Variable footprint(Daily).
+These are then added up over the year which will give us your yearly footprint.
 This means you must input your Varibale footprint(Daily) every day.

 ## Inital Setup